 - The RFID tag stores data in an encrypted form

 As we have seen RFID technology offers plentiful advantages to the entity.
 However, going for RFID technology is not enough to make business operations run smoothly.
 Choosing the right RFID technology with a specific tag fits the bill and matters most for the organization.
-Here are a few tips to remember in order to execute the RFID system effectively and efficiently.
+Here are a few tips to remember in order to execute the RFID technology effectively and efficiently.

-Important tips for implementing RFID Technology
+Important Tips for Implementing RFID Technology

 1. Understand requirement